dcomp-leris/CGSynthQoE/README.md

 Follow these steps to go from PNG frames to PCAP, back to an MP4, extract frames, optionally interpolate (RIFE), and re-create a video.

+> Note: For live experiments that generate PCAP traces from the network (rather than offline packetization), install `tshark` and run it with `sudo` to capture the traffic.

 1) Generate an RTP PCAP from PNG frames

 ```bash